French cruiser Latouche-Tréville: Construction and career

 During a gale on 18 December 1902 in Toulon, the small cargo liner was blown onto the ram of Latouche-Tréville and had to be run aground lest she sink, although the cruiser was barely damaged in the incident.
 The ship was based at Syra in the Cyclades for duty in the eastern Mediterranean from 7 May to 16 December 1903, and then visited Naples in April 1904 together with the entire Mediterranean Squadron.
 Latouche-Tréville participated in the spring cruise to the eastern Mediterranean shortly thereafter, before she was placed in reserve on 22 July when the new armored cruiser replaced her in the light division.
 During this time, all of her 37 mm guns were removed and the number of her 47 mm guns was increased from four to eight.
 In addition, the electrical system for her turrets was upgraded and various other minor modifications were made.

 Latouche-Tréville was recommissioned on 15 February 1907 and assigned to the gunnery school.
 The following month, her torpedo tubes were removed.
 On 22 September 1908, her aft turret was badly damaged when one of her loaded guns misfired when the breech was opened.
 The ignition of the propellant blew the breechblock through the turret door and threw the sighting hood onto the ship's deck.
 The ship was saved from being lost by a crewman who closed the door between the magazine and the ammunition hoist.
 Fourteen crewmen were killed and five were wounded in the incident.
 Repairs took until the end of the year to complete, and she resumed her duties until she was again placed in reserve on 1 January 1912.
 Latouche-Tréville was recommissioned on 20 November for service in the Levant; she departed Toulon on 10 December and arrived in Port Said, Egypt on 16 December.
 The ship was refitted in Bizerta, Tunisia, from 8 November 1913 to 26 December, during which time her military masts were replaced by light pole masts.
 She arrived back in Egypt on 30 December and resumed her duties.

-Unloading russian troops at the docks as part of Russian Expeditionary Force in France in Marseille on 20 April 1916.